 It’s home to bilingual schools (a common sight in Wales) that cover all ages.
 Ysgol Calon Cymru (The Heart Of Wales school) is in the top 10 best secondary schools in Wales.

-The town has all the immediate facilities you need for day to day living.
+The town has all the immediate facilities you need for day-to-day living.
+And don’t forget the spectacular Royal Welsh Show that takes place here annually.

 As such, Builth Wells and the surrounding area is a good choice for families wanting a rural lifestyle but still with connections to elsewhere in the UK.